Bite of Seattle: History

 Back in July 1982, Alan Silverman, the president of Festivals, Inc., founded the festival which was originally held at Green Lake Park.
 Initially, it was expected that roughly 25,000 people would attend, but there were 25 restaurants participating and 75,000 people in attendance.
 In 2006 there were 60 restaurants and food vendors participating and over 425,000 visitors.

-Throughout the rest of the years, the number of visitors averaged out to about 400,000 people over the course of the three day long festival with over 60 restaurants participating.

 The 2020 Bite of Seattle and Taste of Tacoma were both cancelled due to the COVID-19 pandemic.
-In 2023, CHEQ a mobile payments platform company brought the Bite of Seattle back after two years of hiatus.
-The 2023 event was panned by attendees due to poor functionality of the CHEQ app.
+In 2023, CHEQ, a mobile payments platform company, brought the Bite of Seattle back after two years of hiatus.
+The 2023 event was panned by attendees due to the CHEQ app's poor functionality.'

+2026 shooting

+On July 26, 2026, a deadly shootout occurred at the event, killing three people and injuring four.
+As a result, Seattle Center was evacuated, and the Seattle monorail was shut down for the rest of Sunday, July 26 and reopened on July 27.